bryangalani/Unity_TetrisInventory/README.md

   * Follow the player.

 * Functionalities
-  * Change item description on canvas and enable openning inventory pressing the key: I.
+  * Change item description on canvas and enable opening inventory pressing the key: I.

 **Tetris Inventory Scripts**